 Support is provided for about 30 participants at each conference and the conference organizer invites both established researchers and interested newcomers, including postdoctoral fellows and graduate students, to attend.

-1. Focus on a single important and timely area of research by a leading practitioner.
+1. Focus on a single important and timely area of research coordinated by a leading practitioner, the “principal lecturer.”

-Each conference lecturer is a major contributor to the subject area of the conference and has a broad perspective on that area.
+There can be be from one to a maximum of three lecturers presenting the ten main lectures.
+Each lecturer is a major contributor to the subject area of the conference and has a broad perspective on that area.
 The lectures pull together the major ideas and recent results and chart the possible future directions for the field.
 The purpose of this format is to ensure that the participants, especially the new or recent entrants to the field, gain a deeper understanding of the major outstanding problems and current directions of research in the field than they would get from the typical conference format where many people present talks on their own results.

 The monograph based on the lectures presents, to a much wider audience than the conference alone provides, a carefully prepared synthesis of and perspective on an active field of research by one of its leading contributors.